-The forecasted commodities for Oakland Harbor were allocated to the future fleet using the CLT.
 The CLT module produces a containership-only future vessel call list based on user inputs describing commodity forecasts at docks and the available fleet.
 The module is designed to process in two unique steps to generate a shipment list for use in HarborSym.
 First, a synthetic fleet of vessels is generated that can service the port.
 This fleet includes the maximum possible vessel calls based on the user provided availability information.
 Second, the commodity forecast demand is allocated to individual vessels from the generated fleet, creating a vessel call and fulfilling an available call from the synthetic fleet.